ABOUT THE AUTHORS

 How do I take back the freedom to wear my wool?

 How does exercise and nutrition help me to embrace my wool?

 Before We Become Extinct: How Do I Get the Confidence to Wear My Natural Woolly Hair?

-The no.1 empowerment tool for the woolly sister who wants to take that step to freedom
+The no.1 empowerment tool for woolly sister who want to take that step to freedom

 DON'T MISS OUT.